ChAlvins/alx-system_engineering-devops/0x0A-configuration_management/README.md

-## Background Context
-In this project, we learn connecting to servers using `ssh`.
+In this project, We work with Puppet as a configuration management tool.
+I practiced writing Puppet manifest files to create a file, install a package, and execute a command.

 ## Resources